Ruangguru

-PT Ruang Raya Indonesia, doing business as Ruangguru is a startup company focusing in education.
+PT Ruang Raya Indonesia, doing business as Ruangguru, is a startup company focusing in education.
 The premium service focuses on helping students in understanding school curriculums, as well as helping with exams, particularly standardised tests.

 In 2021 Ruangguru was ranked #25 as the world's most innovative company and #2 as the most innovative education company by Fast Company.

 History

 Ruangguru (a play of the phrase ruang guru, literally "teachers' office") was founded in April 2014 by Adamas Belva Syah Devara and Muhammad Iman Usman to aid students to find various tutors online.
 As of August of the same year, there were more than one thousand teachers registered.
 Ruangguru was also funded by East Ventures.

 In February 2016, Ruangguru introduce its beta version of Android app and full version in April.

 On July 5, 2017, UOB Venture Management was reported to fund Ruangguru as the third funder with Series B financing.

 Ruangguru secured a US$150 million Series C funding round in December 2019, led by General Atlantic.
 After claiming a profitable 2020, they secured another $55 million in April 2021 in a round led by Tiger Global.
 It is one of the most well-funded Indonesian and Southeast Asian startups.

+And in early 2022, Ruangguru acquired Kalananti, a coding lesson based in Ciputat, Tangerang, Banten, Indonesia.

+In July 2022, Ruangguru also acquired Schoters, a digital education platform which provides end-to-end preparation programs for students and professionals to study abroad with scholarships.